-Effective upon the closing of this offering, our nominating and governance committee will be comprised of , and , with as the chair of the committee.
+Effective upon the closing of this offering, our nominating and governance committee will be comprised of James Healy, M.D., Ph.D., Bahija Jallal, Ph.D. and Cong Xu, M.D., Ph.D., with Dr. Healy serving as the chair of the committee.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable rules of Nasdaq.
 The nominating and corporate governance committee's responsibilities upon the closing of this offering will include:

-- identifying and recommending candidates for membership on our board of directors; - recommending directors to serve on our board committees; - · reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors: and - assisting our board of directors on corporate governance matters.
+- identifying and recommending candidates for membership on our board of directors; - · recommending directors to serve on our board committees; - reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors; and - · assisting our board of directors on corporate governance matters.